wbarnha/construct/docs/debugging.rst

 Probe
 =============

 The ``Probe`` simply dumps information to the screen.
 It will help you inspect the context tree, the stream, and partially constructed objects, so you can understand your problem better.
-It has the same interface as any other field, and you can just stick it into a Struct, near the place you wish to inspect.
+It has the same interface as any other field, and you can just stick it into a ``Struct``, near the place you wish to inspect.
 Do note that the printout happens during the construction, before the final object is ready.

 ::